 Injury Attorneys | Restoring LivesTM

 If you suspect someone you love has experienced a head trauma, erring on the side of caution is always the right answer.
-The smallest bump can turn into a major problem if it’s unaddressed.
+The smallest bump can turn into a significant medical issue —with long-lasting or permanent effects—if it remains unaddressed.

-Traumatic brain injury (TBI) sends more than 80,000 older adults to the emergency room every year.
-And most of them stay: 75% of those visits result in hospital stays.
+Traumatic brain injuries (TBIs) send more than 80,000 older adults to the emergency room every year.
+And most of them stay: 75 percent of those visits result in hospital stays.
 Far and away, falls are the leading cause of these injuries.
 Changes in body composition makes aging bodies not just unsteadier but more vulnerable to damage from a fall.
 Because so many older adults use anticoagulants, the risk of hemorrhage after a trauma is much greater than it is for others.

-TBI is a “silent epidemic,” according to the Centers for Disease Control and Prevention.
-Not only do older people often keep mum about accidents, in cases where dementia is a factor, recognizing the signs of an injury becomes more challenging.
+TBI is a “silent epidemic,” according to the Centers for Disease Control and Prevention (CDC).
+Not only do older people often keep quiet about accidents, in cases where dementia is a factor, recognizing the signs of an injury is also a challenge.

-If someone you care for falls under the “older adult” umbrella (okay, we’ll define it, just as the CDC does—age 65 and up), pay special attention to signs of a fall, like bruises or cuts.
-Look for other, less obvious symptoms of brain injury: loss of balance, seeming a little out of it or forgetting, and depression.
+If someone you care for falls under the older adult umbrella (we’ll define it, just as the CDC does—age 65 and up), pay special attention to signs of a fall, like bruises or cuts.
+Look for other, less obvious symptoms of brain injury: loss of balance, seeming a little out of it, forgetfulness, or depression.

 Falls aren’t inevitable, however, and exercise is a great way to reduce the odds of taking a spill.
-When the muscles are stronger and balance is better, a person is much more sure-footed and even able to right herself if she does trip or slip.
+When the muscles are stronger and balance is better, a person is much more sure-footed and even able to right themselves if they do trip or slip.

 A few little household changes also go a long way to preventing falls:

-In just a decade, 20% of the population will be 65 or older.
+In just a decade, 20 percent of the population will be 65 or older.
 (May we all be so lucky.)
-With that increase may come a lot more falls, and so it’s going to be more important than ever to be vigilant about TBI and its effects.
+With that increase in elder Americans may come a lot more falls, and so it’s going to be more important than ever to be vigilant about the effects of TBIs.